The world moves

 University of Sydney · Sydney, Australia

-intersection of law, life science, and globalisation.
-Selected from over 1,500 applicants for the Institute for Advanced Study at Princeton, her research spans legal anthropology, reproductive technologies, surrogacy, and global migration.
+Professor of Anthropology and Sociology and Deputy Head of School (Research) at the University of Sydney.
+A leading scholar at the intersection of law, life science, and globalisation, her research spans legal anthropology, reproductive technologies, surrogacy, and global migration.
 She directs the Biopolitics of Science Research Network.

 GIEHM in the public conversation.